Happy Safe Muzzle

 Go Back a Step as Needed

 You can always go back to the core games of this course to ensure your dog is always happy, safe, and comfortable when wearing their muzzle.
-There are lots of games and suggestions towards how you can make the muzzle a positive experience long-term, without regressing to discomfort or fear.
+There are lots of games and suggestions on how you can make the muzzle a positive experience long-term, without regressing.

 Learn all About the Best Equipment